tanzaki/laravel.blog-guides/getting_started.md

 $ bin/rails generate controller Welcome index
 ```

-Rails will create several files and a route for you.
+Laravel will create several files and a route for you.

 ```bash
 create  app/controllers/welcome_controller.rb